ELIZABETH SHORT, THE BLACK DAHLIA

 By Tim Lambert

 Elizabeth Short, known as the Black Dahlia was the victim of an unsolved murder that took place in 1947.
 She was just 22.
-Her naked body was found in the morning of Wednesday 15 January 1947 on a vacant building plot in the Leimert Park district of Los Angeles in California.
-Her body was found by a woman named Betty Bersinger who was walking with her 3 year old daughter.
+Her body was found on the morning of Wednesday 15 January 1947 on a vacant building plot in the Leimert Park district of Los Angeles in California.
+Her naked body was found by a woman named Betty Bersinger who was walking with her 3-year-old daughter.

 The autopsy report revealed the cause of death was hemorrhage from lacerations and shock caused by blows to the head and face.
 Elizabeth was anatomically normal.
-(She did not have infantile genitalia).
 She was not pregnant.

-Elizabeth or Bette Short was born on 29 July 1924 in Hyde Park, Massachusetts.
-Elizabeth had four sisters, two older, Virginia and Dorothea and two younger, Eleanora and Muriel.
+Elizabeth or Betty Short was born on 29 July 1924 in Hyde Park, Massachusetts.
+Elizabeth had four sisters, two older, Virginia and Dorothea, and two younger, Eleanora and Muriel.
 Her parents were Cleo and Phoebe Short.
 In 1926 the family moved to Medford, Massachusetts and Elizabeth grew up in that town.
 Her father Cleo Short made miniature golf courses but in 1930 he left his family.
 Cleo parked his car near a bridge to make it look as if he had killed himself.
 Phoebe Short was left to raise her daughters alone.
 They lived in Salem Street.
-After a few years Cleo Short wrote to Phoebe and asked to be forgiven but she refused.
-However afterwards Elizabeth wrote to her father.
+After a few years, Cleo Short wrote to Phoebe and asked to be forgiven but she refused.
+However afterward Elizabeth wrote to her father.

-At the end of 1942 when she was 18 Elizabeth Short moved to California to stay with her father.
-However they did not get on.
+At the end of 1942 when she was 18 Elizabeth moved to California to stay with her father.
+However, they did not get on.
 Elizabeth quarreled with her father and moved out.
 In January 1943 Elizabeth got a job as a civilian clerk in Camp Cooke, an army camp 10 miles north of Lompoc.
-(It is now Vendenberg Air Force Base).
+(It is now Vandenberg Air Force Base).
 She worked there until late August.
 During that time Beth Short was voted camp cutie.
-However in September 1943, aged 19 she was arrested for under age drinking in Santa Barbara.
+However in September 1943, aged 19 she was arrested for underage drinking in Santa Barbara.
 Elizabeth was sent back to Medford.
 In the winter she moved to Miami Beach in Florida.
 Elizabeth continued to work as a waitress.

 At the end of December 1944 Elizabeth Short met Major Matthew M Gordon in Miami Beach.
 The couple soon got engaged.
 Tragically Major Gordon was killed in a plane crash on 10 August 1945 just days before the end of the Second World War.

 Later somebody calling himself 'The Black Dahlia Avenger' sent several more letters.
-However these other letters did not contain anything belonging to Elizabeth Short.
+However, these other letters did not contain anything belonging to Elizabeth.
 They may have been hoaxes.
-Unfortunately many deranged people made false confessions to the murder which wasted a great deal of police time.
+Unfortunately, many deranged people made false confessions to the murder which wasted a great deal of police time.

 The last detective who worked on the Black Dahlia case, Ralph Asdel died on 31 December 2003.
-(Ralph Asdel was a 26 year old detective at the time of the murder).
-Whoever killed Elizabeth Short is now almost certainly dead too and its unlikely we will ever know who he was.
+(He was a 26-year-old detective at the time of the murder).
+Whoever killed Elizabeth is now almost certainly dead too and it's unlikely we will ever know who he was.